Manoj1428/group04-pm05/docs/plan.md

 ## Organizational Boundaries and Interfaces

 - Our organizational structure follows in the same manner mentioned in the above diagram.
 We have both technical and non-technical team to make right decisions in respective areas and to implement them.

+## Project Responsibilities:
+- Project must meet the requirements of the sponsor and it should satisfy the customer.
+Project manager need to coordinate with every individual who works for the project and try to get the good work from them.
+Project must have completed within the time and allocated budget.
+There should not be defects in the software that has been developed.
+Accuracy of the deliverable must be high.